anandu06dev/ng4StarterKit/README.md

 Pathless or componentless routes are a good way to share data between related subcomponents.
 This kind of routes also provide a way to load multiple components in parallel at a time.
 However, deep-linking is not supported how it should be.
-Nevertheless, it exists a workaround to enable deep-linking.
-This is achieved by checking route params to be available in named router outlets:
+Nevertheless, it exists a hack to enable deep-linking to some extend.
+This is achieved by checking route params in named router outlets or in Route Guards:

 `<router-outlet *ngIf="id==='22'" name='employee'></router-outlet>`